GuacamoleResearch/managing-work/docs/0-Setup.md

 > [!TIP]
 > Clicking on links in the instruction manual will open a browser tab on the host machine.
 This is fine for things like reviewing reference documents, but for the next step you'll want to interact directly with the browser in the VM.

-1. Within the lab environment, open Edge and navigate to the template repository: `https://github.com/GuacamoleResearch/managing-work`. ***TODO - UPDATE TEMPLATE***
+- [ ] Locate the "Lab302" template repository for this lab.
-2. Click the **Sign in** button on the top-right of the page and complete the sign-in process.
+  - Click on the **Repositories** tab on the top-nav of the page.
+  - In the "Search repositories" filter text box enter `Lab302-Template`.
+  - Click on the **Lab302-Template** repository in the list.
+- [ ] Create your repository.
-3. Click **Use this template** > **Create a new repository** green buttons on the top-right of the page.
+  - Click the **Use this template** > **Create a new repository** green buttons on the top-right of the page.
-4. Under "Owner" select the owner specified by your workshop leader or the organization you'll use.
-5. Under "Repository", set the name as specified by your workshop leader, or an appropriate name for your self-study.
+  - For the owner, verify (or select) **Microsoft-Build-2025**.
-6. You can accept defaults for the rest of this form; click the **Create repository** button on the bottom of the form.
+  - Enter a repository name that you'll use for this lab.
+You can accept the defaults for the rest of this form and click **Create repository**.

-In a few moments a new repository will be created from the template for this workshop!
+> [!TIP]
+> You can enter any valid repository name but remember that (1) others in this environment will see your repo and you'll see theirs (2) you may need to type the repo name later.
+Consider something that includes your and the lab number (e.g., "L302forDave").